BouyguesTelecom/a7/README.md

 > <br>➔ `Status: 302; Location: /foo@1.3.0/path/to/file.js`
 > <br>&nbsp; &nbsp; ➔ `Status: 200`

-Here, we request an URL with a package name, and a precise package version, but no path.
+Here, we request a URL with a package name, and a precise package version, but no path.
 In such a situation, the `"defaultPath"` of the matching catalog entry is used.

 #### URI with incomplete semver